Sirens Are My Best Chimera

 Animating their performance are questions such as: How does chimerism extend our thinking about language technologies and translation beyond the “carrying across” of meaning implied by the term?
 What bodies of words are hidden when we move from language to language?
 If a poem is “a prolonged hesitation between sound and sense” (Valéry), and if the body carries more animals than we think, what kind of creatures do the voicings of poems produce?

 This event is organized in the framework of SIREN (some poetics), a group exhibition and a poetics devoted to technologies of myth and mouth, earth and alarm, gender and language.
+The title of this event is drawn from something the poet Phoebe Giannisi said to one of the performers,

 Prior registration is recommended.